-Conventional wisdom tells us that we should first play the honour(s) from the short side, but we can see a problem here if we let dummy's $\clubsuit J$ ride - the opponents will surely withhold the $\clubsuit A$ and we'd need two entries to our hand...
+Conventional wisdom tells us that we should first play the honor(s) from the short side, but we can see a problem here if we let dummy's J ride - the opponents will surely withhold the A and we'd need two entries to our hand...

-- 1. to establish the Club suit, and - 2. to cash the long Clubs.
+- (1) to establish the Club suit, and - (2) to cash the long Clubs.

-Unfortunately there is only one side entry to the closed hand and that is the •K. This suggests that we should revise our plan by overtaking dummy's •J with a top Club honour so we can keep persisting with the Clubs.
+Unfortunately there is only one side entry to the closed hand and that is the $\forall A$ .
+This suggests that we should revise our plan by overtaking dummy's $\bigstar J$ with a top Club honor so we can keep persisting with the Clubs.
 How many Club tricks will that give us though?

-If our Clubs were headed by the ♣K Q 10 9 8, then we'd have four sure Club tricks.
-Even ♣K Q 10 9 × would give us a good chance of establishing four Club tricks (we'd need the suit to split 4-3).
+If our Clubs were headed by the $\bigstar$ K Q 10 9 8, then we would have four sure Club tricks.
+Even $\bigstar$ K Q 10 9 × would give us a good chance to establish four Club tricks; we'd rely on the suit splitting 4-3.

-Without sufficient supporting intermediate cards we can only hope to establish two Club tricks.
-Yes, this means that we will need the ninth trick to come from Spades, and that means we have to hope for a 3-3 Spade break.
+Without many supporting intermediate cards we

-With this plan in mind we must take care to win the opening Diamond lead in dummy to preserve our King as a later entry.
-At trick two we play dummy's &J and, when East follows low, we overtake with a top Club.
-When that holds we continue with another top Club, driving out the Ace.
+can only hope to establish two Club tricks.
+Yes, this means that we will need the ninth trick to come from Diamonds and that means we have to hope for a 3-3 Diamond break.

-This establishes two Club tricks and, as long as we remember not to pitch dummy's ♠5 on our Club winners, the 3-3 Spade split sees us home.
+With this plan in mind, we should take care to win the opening lead in dummy to preserve our A as a later entry.
+At trick two, we play dummy's A and, when East follows low, we overtake with a top Club and continue with another top Club.
+This establishes two Club tricks and, as long as we remember not to pitch the 5 on our Club winners, the 3-3 Diamond split sees us home.

-Nine tricks come from four Spades, one Heart, two Diamonds and two Clubs.
+Nine tricks come from one Spade, two Hearts, four Diamonds and two Clubs.